nene/mrequires/README.markdown

       "": "external-libs/"   // fallback for everything else });

-After that one can use mRequires for loading files:
+After that one can use MRequires for loading files:

     MRequires("MyApp.SettingsPanel");
     MRequires("MyApp.some.other.Component");